stejcon/masters-portfolio/status-report/report.typ

 #figure(
   image("./image.png"),
   caption: [
-    Sample graphs of Accuracy and Dataset Progress vs Entropy ],
+    Sample Graphs of Accuracy and Dataset Progress vs Entropy ],
 ) <graphs>

-=== Current Progress on Solution
+== Current Progress on Solution
 So far, multiple ResNet50 models have been generated with the final exit simulating a different branch exit.
 These models were used to assess whether it was possible for exits to match the accuracy of the full model while being used enough times to make implementing them worth it.
 Some initial results indicate that an exit placed less than half way through a ResNet50 model can exit on approximately 80% of inferences when tested against the CIFAR10 dataset.
 These models will need to be consolidated into one model with multiple exits first and the test setup changed to ensure that PyTorch's autograd engine is working as expected.

 The method for choosing when a branch should be kept also hasn't yet been decided on.
 The number of operations in an exit may be so low that it isn't worth removing branches.
 Another heuristic being considered is if a branch does not exit from a percentage of the database higher than the percentage of the way through the model the branch is placed at, it should be removed.
 Multiple methods may need to be tested and this heuristic may turn out to be an important result.